How Office Culture Can Crush Women’s Ambitions

 The report’s findings are in some ways very encouraging, indicating that there’s something managers can do to help.
 The first task is to recognize what probably won’t work: “Telling women simply to try harder at a game in which the rules are stacked against them may create some fantastic, isolated successes—but it may not lead to a meaningful breakthrough,” wrote the authors.

 While institutional initiatives, such as programs to promote diversity and diverse leadership are important, day-to-day interactions which signal to all genders that the company is interested in nurturing female employees may make a big difference.
-The little things add up: from the attitude of managers, the career advice people receive, and the comments they hear can all imply messages about the fairness of a workplace.
+The little things add up: The attitude of managers, the career advice people receive, and the comments they hear can all imply messages about the fairness of a workplace.
 Krentz and Taplett says that the main takeaway is not to assume that women aren’t competitive or don’t want senior roles.
 Instead, they say companies should focus on creating an environment that feels fair and equitable.